ur-git/javascript-concepts/README.md

 - What is a first-class function?
 - What is a first-order function?
 - What is a higher-order function?
-- What is a unary function?
 - What is a currying function?
 - What is a pure function?
 - What is a closure?
-- What are lambda expressions or arrow functions?
 - What is an IIFE (Immediately Invoked Function Expression)?
-- What is an anonymous function?

 ---